 Italy Hill State Forest

-The top of a gully on Italy Hill.
+Top of a gully on Italy Hill State Forest.

 Users should exercise extra caution when accessing stream corridors.
 Gentle streams become steep sided gullies very quickly in this area.
 The shale bedrock which forms the bottom of most of these gullies can be very slippery.